peter-fu/play-shiro/README.md

 ### Play Shiro Integration ###

-This is a very simple integration between Apache Shiro, an authorization and authentication platform, and Play 2.0.
+This is a very simple integration between Apache Shiro, an authorization and authentication platform, and Play 2.1.

 ### WARNING

 This is in no way production level code.
-It is proof of concept and maintained only out of idle interest; it may give you a leg up if you're already tasked with integration, but it is not going to help you if you want a turnkey authentication system.
+It is an experimental proof of concept, uploaded only out of idle interest; it may give you a leg up if you're already tasked with integration, but it is not going to help you if you want a turnkey authentication system.
 If that's what you're looking for, I recommend you use SecureSocial or Play-Authenticate.

+In particular, Shiro assumes a stateful session strategy, which goes against Play's stateless application.
+Internally, Shiro uses a ThreadLocal to reference the session; shiro-web has a way of disabling session creation, but since Play isn't built on the Servlet model, I've gone in and stripped those bits out by hand.
+Which breaks everything.

+It does compile though.
+I think.

 ### Starting

-To start the application, check the project out from Github, make sure you have Play 2.0 installed, then type
+To start the application, check the project out from Github, make sure you have Play 2.1 installed, then type

     play run